Creating a healthier planet

 Working with our supply chain

 Being a Force for Good, an exceptional partner and a good corporate citizen are key values at Vitality.
-We're collaborating with our partners to help reduce our collective carbon footprint.
+We’re collaborating with our suppliers and partners to help reduce our collective carbon footprint.

 What this means for our suppliers and partners